Aurelien-Pelissier/Feature-Selection-as-Reinforcement-Learning/README.md

 When the simulation is finished, the program return the candidate for the best feature set and the number of leaf evaluated during the search.

 `
-Best feature subset after 278306:
+Best feature subset after 278306 iterations:
  [ 5  1  2 ] with reward [ 0.5907  0.9412  0.9943 ]`